Live Call Routing

 - Show the incoming caller's number on the call display (Default)

-- How long before call escalates to the next level (seconds).
-Make a selection from the dropdown to configure how many seconds you would like to pass before escalating: 15 s, 20 s (default), 30 s, 45 s, 60 s
+- How long before call escalates to the next level (seconds): Select how many seconds pass before escalating — 15 s, 20 s (default), 30 s, 45 s, or 60 s.

-- Read a greeting message for me: Enter the message that you would like the caller to hear when they call via automated message.
-If you would prefer that service names are not listed in this message, check the Only play this greeting, do not read out the service name(s) checkbox.
+- Read a greeting message for me: Enter the message you want the caller to hear via automated message.
+To prevent service names from being read aloud, check the Only play this greeting, do not read out the service name(s) checkbox.

-- Upload my own audio file to use as the greeting: You may upload your own MP3 audio file to play instead of an automated message.
-Click Choose File, select your audio file and then proceed with the following steps.
+- Upload my own audio file to use as the greeting: Upload an MP3 audio file to play instead of an automated message.
+Click Choose File and select your audio file.

-- Select an associated Service where you would like incidents to trigger.
+- Select an associated Service where you want incidents to trigger.
 This automatically assigns the service to Keypad # 1.
 To add more services, click Add Another Service.

-- When you are finished adding your services, click Update Routing Number.
-This will save your Live Call Routing number.
+- Click Update Routing Number to save your Live Call Routing number.

-To add additional Live Call Routing lines, or to request a toll-free Live Call Routing number, please reach out to our Sales Team.
+To add additional Live Call Routing lines or to request a toll-free number, contact the Sales Team.

 Edit a Live Call Routing Number

-- Navigate to Integrations Live Call Routing and click View Settings on the number you would like to edit.
+- Navigate to Integrations Live Call Routing and click View Settings on the number you want to edit.

-- Make the necessary updates necessary and click Update Routing Number to save your changes.
+- Make the necessary updates and click Update Routing Number to save your changes.

 Delete a Live Call Routing Number

-- Navigate to Integrations Live Call Routing and click Delete on the number you would like to delete.
+- Navigate to Integrations Live Call Routing and click Delete on the number you want to delete.

-- Click OK in the prompt that appears to delete the number.
+- Click OK in the prompt to confirm deletion.

 Supported Countries

-A Live Call Routing phone number’s availability will vary depending on your country and service region.
-The lists below represent countries where we can currently create an inbound Live Call Routing number, however responders can receive Live Call Routing-generated calls in any supported country.
+A Live Call Routing phone number's availability varies depending on your country and service region.
+The lists below represent countries where you can create an inbound Live Call Routing number.
+Responders can receive Live Call Routing-generated calls in any country where Phone Notifications are supported.

-If you would like to set up a Live Call Routing number in a country that is not listed here, please reach out to your Customer Success Manager or PagerDuty Support to confirm current availability.
+AvailabilityTo set up a Live Call Routing number in a country not listed here, contact your Customer Success Manager or PagerDuty Support to confirm current availability.

 Regular Phone Numbers